ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>This tutorial is structured to present the easiest and most impactful solutions first.
 The later sections cover solutions that are harder…</blockquote>

 <h3>3.
-3 Ways to Optimize Performance in SwiftUI Apps - <a href="https://medium.com/@thiagorodriguescenturion/3-ways-to-optimize-performance-in-swiftui-apps-5a54b72b4041" target="_blank" rel="noopener noreferrer">link</a></h3>
+Flutter Vs React Native : Performance Benchmarks you can’t miss ! 🔥⚡️ - <a href="https://medium.com/@nateshmbhat/flutter-vs-react-native-performance-benchmarks-you-cant-miss-️-2e31905df9b4" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Thiago Centurion`**
+✍️ **posted by `Natesh Bhat`**

-<blockquote>SwiftUI has revolutionized iOS development with its declarative syntax and powerful features.
-However, as your app grows in complexity…</blockquote>
+<blockquote>Enough Talk !
+Numbers are here ! 🔥 Get detailed memory, CPU , app size and frame rate comparisons between Flutter and React Native</blockquote>

 <h3>4.
-Sky Cast — Weather forecast app using Flutter - <a href="https://medium.com/@princemoradia3008/sky-cast-weather-forecast-app-using-flutter-6389e99e8102" target="_blank" rel="noopener noreferrer">link</a></h3>
+Maintaining Syntactic Sugar for Optional in Swift - <a href="https://medium.com/@uwaisalqadri/maintaining-syntactic-sugar-for-optional-in-swift-dfb7f9019fba" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Princemoradia`**
+✍️ **posted by `Uwais Alqadri`**

-<blockquote>This blog walks you through the creation of Sky Cast, a weather forecast app developed entirely using the Flutter framework.
-The app…</blockquote>
+<blockquote>In iOS development, Optional implementations are very common to allow developers to represent the absence of a value clearly and safely.</blockquote>

 <h3>5.
 Most Free Promotion Advice Is Nonsense.
 Here’s What Worked For Us - <a href="https://medium.com/better-marketing/most-free-promotion-advice-is-nonsense-heres-what-worked-for-us-456ddc928a7c" target="_blank" rel="noopener noreferrer">link</a></h3>